 Does the proposed annexation code for the North Village Overlay Zone favor developers or the residents of Heber Valley?

-Why the rush to approve so many more units now (ie: the North Village Overlay Zone), when research by Friends of Heber Valley shows that over 8,000 units were already approved between 2017-2021?
+Why the rush to approve so many more units now (ie: the North Village Overlay Zone), when research by Friends of Heber Valley shows that over 8,000 units were already approved between January 2017 and March 2021?
 Some City Council members and Developers argue that "We've been working on these plans for a year!" or "We've been working on these plans for eighteen months!"
 Once these approvals are given there will be no going back.
 Isn't it worth taking the time to do it right?

 It is common for developers to receive entitlements from cities and then "flip" the property, selling it to other developers.
 What binding assurances will the City receive from developers that the promises they make in exchange for entitlements will actually be kept?